llm-d-incubation/inferno-autoscaler/docs/features/scale-to-zero.md

 **Solutions**:
 - Verify ConfigMap is in `workload-variant-autoscaler-system` namespace
-- Validate JSON syntax
+- Validate YAML syntax
 - Check controller logs for parsing errors
 - Trigger reconciliation by updating a VariantAutoscaling resource

-### Invalid JSON in ConfigMap
+### Invalid YAML in ConfigMap

 **Symptoms**: Some models work, others don't

-**Behavior**: The controller skips entries with invalid JSON and logs a warning.
+**Behavior**: The controller skips entries with invalid YAML and logs a warning.
 Other valid entries are still processed.

-**Solution**: Check controller logs for JSON parsing errors and fix the configuration.
+**Solution**: Check controller logs for YAML parsing errors and fix the configuration.

 ## Implementation Details